emanuele-f/PCAPdroid/faq.md

 This depends on your OS implementation.
 Usually, this is not possible without root.
 A detailed explanation is provided at https://github.com/emanuele-f/PCAPdroid/issues/20.
 There is a workaround to capture only the HTTP/S traffic, which is to install an HTTP proxy on the Android phone and configure the client device to use this proxy.
 <br/><br/>

+**I make a connection to the Android device but it's not captured**

+In non-root mode, only egress connections (i.e. started by the Android device) are routed into the VPNService and captured.
+If you start a connection from another device into the LAN (e.g. ping), such connection will not show up in PCAPdroid.
+Most networks are behind a [NAT](https://it.wikipedia.org/wiki/Network_address_translation) or firewall, so in practice ingress connections are only possible from devices into your LAN.